-The assets which make up the MISST funds are in the majority unrestricted and accordingly they are also available as the general reserves.
-In addition to careful planning of the cash flow, so as to meet both grant commitments payable in the year and the administrative expenditure from the agreed budget, it is the policy of the trustees to maintain sufficient cash reserves within MiSST to cover anticipated grant and other commitments over a rolling six-month period.
-The cash reserves of $\pounds 642,707$ at the end of March 2021 are more than sufficient to cover the anticipated spend over the following six months.
+The assets that make up the MiSST funds are in the majority unrestricted and accordingly they are also available as the general reserves.
+It is the policy of the Trustees to maintain sufficient reserves within MiSST to meet all known commitments during the next twelve months.
+The Trustees monitor the level of reserves on an annual basis.

+In addition to careful planning of the cash flow, so as to meet both grant commitments payable in the year and the administrative expenditure from the agreed budget, MiSST maintains a minimum cash reserve to cover anticipated grant and other commitments over a rolling six month period.